ebmdatalab/notebook-template/README.md

 ### Start notebook

+The first time you do this, it may take some time, as the (large) base Docker image must be downloaded.
 On Linux or OS X:

     ./run.sh